THE BIG RED POLL

 MINIMUM WAGE

-Do you strongly support, support, oppose, or strongly oppose raising the minimum wage?
+you strongly support, support, oppose, or strongly oppose raising the minimum

 Support 32%